 The War on Drugs and the Global Colour Line

-While laws prohibiting the production, sale and use of particular drugs are presented as politically neutral and objective, this collection reveals the racist impact of the war on drugs across multiple continents and in numerous situations.
+While laws prohibiting the production, sale and use of particular drugs are presented as politically neutral and objective, this collection reveals the racist impact of the War on Drugs across multiple continents and in numerous situations.
 From racialised drugs policing at festivals in the UK to the necropolitical wars in Juarez, Mexico and from the exchange of drug policing programs between the United States and Israel to the management of black bodies in Brazil, this collection proves that the regulation of drugs and race is an international, and intentional, disaster.

 Pushing forward the debate and activism led by groups such as Black Lives Matter and calling for radical changes in drug policy legislation and prison reform, both nationally and internationally, this collection cuts deep and rings true for all people fighting racism today.

 Kojo Koram is a lecturer at the School of Law at Birkbeck College, University of London.
 He is the editor of The War on Drugs and the Global Color Line (Pluto, 2019).

-4. Necropolitical Wars - Ariadna Estevez
+4. Necropolitical wars - Ariadna Estévez

-8. Racism and Social Injustice in War on Drugs Narratives in Indonesia - Asmin Fransiska
+8. Racism and social injustice in War on Drugs narratives in Indonesia - Asmin Fransiska

-9. Colonial Roots of the Global Pandemic of Untreated Pain - Katherine Pettus
+9. Colonial roots of the global pandemic of untreated pain - Katherine Pettus

 eBook ISBN: 9781786804099